Optimal treatment assignment rules under capacity constraints: Introduction

 There also exist studies that incorporate exogenously given constraints into the treatment assignment problem. \citet{bhattacharya2012inferring} impose the capacity constraints in the way we do, but focus on the estimation and inference of a nonparametric plug-in rule.
 Other papers adopting the \emph{empirical welfare maximization} approach allow for various types of constraints, including the capacity constraints \citep{kitagawa2018should,athey2021policy,mbakop2021model,sun2024empiricalwelfaremaximizationconstraints}. \citet{kitagawa2018should} show the optimality of their proposed rule in terms of the welfare convergence rate, which measures how quickly the average welfare achieved by the proposed rule converges to the maximum welfare under the true data generating process.

+Some recent works utilize tools from optimal transport theory in the literature of treatment assignment problems. \citet{kidoDistributionallyRobustPolicy2022} and \citet{adjaho2023externallyvalidpolicychoice} study the external validity of treatment choices by measuring the difference in potential outcome distributions between the training and target populations using the Wasserstein distance. \citet{hazard2025Who} formulate a learning problem of optimal matching policies in a two-sided market as an empirical optimal transport problem, and derive a welfare regret bound for their estimated policy.

-Finally, by formulating the planner's problem with the capacity constraints as an optimal transport problem, we bring a new insight to a topic that integrate techniques from optimal transport into economics, which has recently received considerable attention \citep{galichon2018optimal}.
-Our work is also related to the growing field of statistical methods for optimal transport problems \citep{chewi2024statisticaloptimaltransport}, as we effectively study the asymptotic properties of transport maps of an optimal transport problem where the cost function is indexed by parameters that can be efficiently estimated.
+Our work also relates to the growing field of statistical methods for optimal transport problems \citep{chewi2024statisticaloptimaltransport}, as we study the local asymptotic properties of transport maps of an optimal transport problem where the cost function is indexed by parameters that can be efficiently estimated.